italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - It MUST contain a HTTPS URL that uniquely identifies the RP.
      - |spid-icon| |cieid-icon|
    * - **aud**
-     - It MUST match the value *client_id*.
-The RP MUST verify that this value matches its client ID.
+     - It MUST contain a list of Resource Servers referring to token consuming party.
+It MUST contain at least the *UserInfo Endpoint*.
      - |spid-icon| |cieid-icon|
    * - **scope**
      - The OP SHOULD add the *scope* parameter as defined in :rfc:`9068` Section 2.2.3.
 It MUST match the value in the authentication request.